Looking for a unique and genuine insurance experience? We’re here to help!

 We think you will like the people at Consumers Direct Insurance Services and you’ll quickly realize we are here to help.
 Putting the customer first is of paramount importance to us.
-We are committed to maximizing the consumer experience and set a standard of integrity and energy in every detail of the commitment.
+We are committed to maximizing the consumer experience and setting a standard of integrity and energy in every detail of the commitment.

 Caring and Consistent Team

 We strive to be a calming, trusted advisor in this confusing world of insurance.
 Our team consists of highly knowledgeable, experienced, and licensed individuals.
 We are committed to understanding your individual needs and it is our goal to keep you satisfied and retain you as our client.
-Our team of Agents and Customer Service Advocates receive continual education, training and are kept up to date with the ever-changing health insurance.
+Our team of Agents and Customer Service Advocates receive continual education, and training and are kept up to date with the ever-changing health insurance.